devtron-labs/devtron/docs/setup/install/ingress-setup.md

 ## Enable HTTPS For Devtron

-Once ingress setup for devtron is done and you want to run Devtron over `https`, you need to add different annotations for different ingress controllers and load balancers.
+Once ingress setup for Devtron is done and you want to run Devtron over `https`, you need to add different annotations for different ingress controllers and load balancers.

 ### 1. Nginx Ingress Controller

-In case of `nginx ingress controller`, add the following annotations under `service.annotations` under nginx ingress controller to run devtron over `https`.
+In case of `nginx ingress controller`, add the following annotations under `service.annotations` under nginx ingress controller to run Devtron over `https`.

 (i) Amazon Web Services (AWS)